yym68686/uni-api/README.md

   - api: sk-pkhf60Yf0JGyJygRmXqFQyTgWUd9GZnmi3KlvowmRWpWqrhy
     model:
       - anthropic/claude-3-5-sonnet # Usable model name, can only use the claude-3-5-sonnet model provided by the provider named anthropic.
-Models with the same name from other providers cannot be used.
+This method will not match the model named anthropic/claude-3-5-sonnet provided by other-provider.
+      - <anthropic/claude-3-5-sonnet> # By adding angle brackets on both sides of the model name, it will not look for the claude-3-5-sonnet model under the channel named anthropic, but will take the entire anthropic/claude-3-5-sonnet as the model name.
+This method can match the model named anthropic/claude-3-5-sonnet provided by other-provider.
+But it will not match the claude-3-5-sonnet model under anthropic.
     preferences:
       USE_ROUND_ROBIN: true # Whether to use round-robin load balancing, true to use, false to not use, default is true.
-When enabled, each request to the model is made in the order configured in the model.
-This is independent of the original channel order in providers.
-Therefore, you can set different request orders for each API key.
+When enabled, each request to the model will be made in sequence according to the model configuration.
+It has nothing to do with the original channel order in providers.
+Therefore, you can set a different request order for each API key.
       AUTO_RETRY: true # Whether to automatically retry, automatically retry the next provider, true to automatically retry, false to not automatically retry, default is true
       RATE_LIMIT: 2/min # Supports rate limiting, maximum number of requests per minute, can be set to an integer, such as 2/min, 2 times per minute, 5/hour, 5 times per hour, 10/day, 10 times per day, 10/month, 10 times per month, 10/year, 10 times per year.
 Default is 60/min, optional

   # Channel-level weighted load balancing configuration example
   - api: sk-KjjI60Yf0JFWtxxxxxxxxxxxxxxwmRWpWpQRo
     model:
-      - gcp1/*: 5 # The number after the colon is the weight, only positive integers are supported.
+      - gcp1/*: 5 # The number after the colon is the weight, the weight only supports positive integers.
-      - gcp2/*: 3 # The larger the number, the higher the probability of the request.
+      - gcp2/*: 3 # The larger the number, the greater the probability of the request.
-      - gcp3/*: 2 # In this example, there are a total of 10 weights for all channels, and out of 10 requests, 5 requests will request the gcp1/* model, 2 requests will request the gcp2/* model, and 3 requests will request the gcp3/* model.
+      - gcp3/*: 2 # In this example, there are a total of 10 weights for all channels, and 5 out of 10 requests will request the gcp1/* model, 2 requests will request the gcp2/* model, and 3 requests will request the gcp3/* model.

     preferences:
-      USE_ROUND_ROBIN: true # When USE_ROUND_ROBIN must be true and there is no weight after the above channels, requests will be made in the original channel order.
-If there are weights, requests will be made in the weighted order.
+      USE_ROUND_ROBIN: true # When USE_ROUND_ROBIN must be true and there is no weight after the above channels, it will request according to the original channel order, if there is weight, it will request according to the weighted order.
       AUTO_RETRY: true
 ```

 ## Environment Variables

 - CONFIG_URL: The download address of the configuration file, it can be a local file or a remote file, optional
-- TIMEOUT: Request timeout, default is 20 seconds, the timeout can control the time needed to switch to the next channel when a channel does not respond.
-Optional
+- TIMEOUT: Request timeout, default is 20 seconds.
+The timeout can control the time needed to switch to the next channel when a channel does not respond.
+Optional.

 ## Docker Local Deployment